-The Legionella bacteria are found naturally in the environment, usually in water.
-The bacteria grow best in warm water, such as water in hot tubs, cooling towers, hot water tanks, large plumbing systems, or parts of the air-conditioning systems of large buildings.
+Legionella bacteria are found naturally in the environment, usually in fresh water.
+The bacteria grow best in warm water and can be found in hot tubs, cooling towers, hot water tanks, or plumbing of large buildings.

-People get Legionnaires' disease when they breathe in a mist or vapor (small droplets of water in the air) that has been contaminated with the bacteria.
-One example might be from breathing in the steam from a whirlpool spa that has not been properly cleaned and disinfected.
-The bacteria are NOT spread from one person to another person.
+People become infected with Legionella when they breathe in a mist or vapor (small droplets of water in the air) that has been contaminated with the bacteria.
+One example is breathing in the steam from a whirlpool spa that has not been properly cleaned and disinfected.
+The bacteria are typically not spread from one person to another person.

 Outbreaks of Legionnaires' Disease